tobiassilfverberg/dynamiskwebbutv/README.md

-<h1> Folder for the course "Dynamisk Webbutveckling"
+<h1> Repo for the course "Dynamisk Webbutveckling"

 <h3> All lessons will be a seperate folder